dvdmgl/django-pg-fts/README.rst

 - FieldLookup's search, isearch, tsquery

-- Ranking support with annotations results with normalization
+- Ranking support with normalization, and weights using annotations

 - Migrations classes to help create and remove index's, support for 'gin' or 'gist'